seanskggo/GameView/README.md

 we can review the code before it is added to this master.

 Note to marker: \
 We have deleted and replaced this repository with a restructured and optimised verison.
 Previous commit history is retained with a rebase.
+\
+The back up repository where this restructuring happened is available here: https://github.com/seanskggo72/Backup-Dracula.git

 Thank you!